-Parents log into the system where they can apply to multiple schools or programs for each school-age child and check the status of each application.
+Parents log into the lottery system where they can apply to multiple schools or programs for each school-age child and check the status of each application.
 Once the lottery has been run, the wait list number or acceptance into the school or program is also listed for each application. parents/guardians are notified by email of changes to the application status as well as acceptance into the school or program.
 The system is accessible from both traditional laptop and desktop computers or mobile devices to apply, check status, and confirm or decline positions.

 The system produces randomly selected student lists that have been organized and ranked according to the district's lottery policy.

-No student shall be denied participation because of a learning disability, handicapping condition or special need.
+No student shall be denied participation because of a learning disability, handicapping condition, or special need; however, we do ask that you set up a time to discuss your child's needs prior to applying-we want to ensure that we have the supports in place that will help your child thrive.

 Lottery procedures are determined by school board policy 322.3.